sanjanard11/FUTURE_FS_02/README.md

 ---

-# ▶️ Running The Project
+# ▶️ Running The Application

 ## Run Backend